 CIOs, CTOs and cloud business solution providers engaged in planning, building and deploying cloud solutions have to consider a wide range of cloud platforms and a complex mix of PaaS capabilities.
+There are many good reasons to move to the cloud.
 Adoption of cloud technologies is often driven by the desire to increase collaboration, data sharing and optimization of multi-enterprise or “multi-party” processes.

 However, building and delivering multi-enterprise processes remains difficult.
 This is primarily due to the ERP and related solutions that were designed for single enterprise business processes.
 Executives are increasingly asking IT to look at the business from the outside in and consider the business ecosystem that affects all participant’s health and growth opportunities.Enterprise apps are designed with little thought of multi-enterprise processes/transactions.
 Click To Tweet